 Will proof of vaccination be required?

 At present, all attendees will be required to provide proof of full vaccination OR proof of a negative COVID-19 test within three (3) days prior to badge pick-up.
-NDIA will only allow the following tests that are adminstered by a medical professional: Rapid Antigen, Rapid PCR, and Regular PCR tests.
-Proof of antibodies or self adminstered/at-home tests will not be accepted.
+NDIA will only allow the following tests that are administered by a medical professional: Rapid Antigen, Rapid PCR, and Regular PCR tests.
+Proof of antibodies or self administered/at-home tests will not be accepted.
 NOTE: COVID testing is the financial responsibility of the attendee.

 What is the conference mask policy?